Southern Technical College

 If you want to work in heating, ventilation, and air conditioning, Florida is one of the best places to train.
-HVAC skills are always in demand here.
+HVAC skills are widely needed here.
 With year-round climate control needs and a growing population, you can find solid job opportunities if you have the right training and licensing.

 Here’s what you need to know about the best HVAC schools in Florida and how to get started.